jina-ai/jina/docs/fundamentals/clean-code.md

 ```
 ````

+## Debug Executor outside of a Flow

-1. To debug an `Executor`, there is no need to use it in the Flow.
+To debug an `Executor`, there is no need to use it in the Flow.
 Simply initiate it as an object and call its method.
 ````{tab} ✅ Do
 ```python
 from jina import Executor, requests, DocumentArray, Document